nuagenetworks/nuagenetworks.github.io/README.md

     $ bundle install

-Finally the site can be build using
+Finally the site can be built and served using

+    $ bundle exec jekyll build
-    $ bundle exec jekyll serve --detach --host=0.0.0.0
+    $ bundle exec jekyll serve --watch --host=0.0.0.0 --detach

 After which you can browse the updated site via your browser.
+By specifying the `watch` option, it will automatically pick up any changes and update the site contents.

 A more detailed list of install instructions can be found on https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/.